 The team decided to build native apps for iOS and Android because of the simplicity on offer.
-It is always easier for native apps to integrate with some key features offered by Apple and Google out of the box and worth mentioning that these features are always made available on native first as compared to hybrid apps.
-Swift (for iOS) and Java, Kotlin (for android) were the chosen languages, and the team has been working through latest versions to stay up to date.
-The idea from the onset was to keep the app lightweight and render most of the data using backend services rather than building custom logic on the front end, this helps us stay flexible and push minor changes without publishing a newer version of the app.
+It is always easier for native apps to integrate with some key features offered by Apple and Google out of the box, and worth mentioning that these features are always made available on native first as compared to hybrid apps.
+Swift (for iOS) and Java, Kotlin (for Android) were the chosen languages, and the team has been working through the latest versions to stay up to date.
+The idea from the onset was to keep the app lightweight and render most of the data using backend services rather than building custom logic on the front end; this helps us stay flexible and push minor changes without publishing a newer version of the app.

 JOURNEY SO FAR

-Listed below are few of the key statistics that the app has managed to achieve over the past couple of years –
+Listed below are a few of the key statistics that the app has managed to achieve over the past couple of years –

 - 100k+ downloads on iOS (app store) and Android (play store) each

-- App store (iOS) rating at 4.5 and Play store (Android) rating at 3.8 and organically growing
+- App Store (iOS) rating at 4.5 and Play Store (Android) rating at 3.8, and organically growing

 - Upwards of 100k monthly active users combined across both platforms